Tree-Structured Synergy of Large Language Models and Bayesian Optimization for Efficient CASH: Method

 \subsection{Algorithm Summary}

-The procedure of \sys is summarized in Appendix~\ref{app:full_algo} We run MCTS iteratively over the CASH tree: 1) \textbf{Algorithm Selection}: The root selects an Algo node with PUCT.
+The procedure of \sys is summarized in Appendix~\ref{app:full_algo}.
+We run MCTS iteratively: 1) \textbf{Algorithm Selection}: The root selects an Algo node with PUCT.
 2) \textbf{Proposer Selection}: For the chosen algorithm, we estimate the GP surrogate’s quality to select the BO or LLM proposer.
-3) \textbf{Proposal}: The BO proposer samples candidates and returns the best one with EI; the LLM proposer extends PUCT to select a base node and prompts LLM with a specific directive to generate a new configuration.
-4) \textbf{Playout \& Reflection}: The new configuration is evaluated, followed by a reflection, and a new HP node is added.
-5) \textbf{Backpropagation}: The result is propagated to update ancestral node statistics.
-Repeating until the budget is exhausted, \sys outputs the algorithm–configuration $(A^*, \boldsymbol{\lambda}^*)$ with the highest validation performance observed.
+3) \textbf{Proposal}: The BO proposer samples candidates and selects with EI; the LLM proposer extends PUCT to select a base node and prompts LLM to generate a new configuration.
+4) \textbf{Playout \& Reflection}: The configuration is evaluated, followed by a reflection, to add a new HP node.
+5) \textbf{Backpropagation}: The result is propagated to update ancestral nodes' statistics.
+After the budget is exhausted, \sys returns the configuration with the best validation performance.